 I read a report that the use of antibiotics on farms contributing to a rise in antibiotic resistance and that animals raised without the use of antibiotics harbor fewer “superbugs”?
 Is this true?

 However, we’re proud to say that chicken producers have been leaders in proactively and voluntarily taking steps toward finding alternative ways to control disease while reducing antibiotic use.
 We all have a role to play – including doctors and farmers – in preserving the effectiveness of antibiotics, both in humans and animals.
 Antibiotics are used sparingly in the chicken industry, and The National Chicken Council believes medically important antibiotics should only be used on the farm to treat and prevent disease – not administered to promote growth.
-In fact, many poultry producers are far ahead of the December 2016 deadline to end the use of antibiotics that are important to human medicine for growth promotion.
+In fact, more than 50% of chicken production is now raised without any antibiotics ever.

 The most important thing to remember is any possible bacteria, antibiotic resistant or not, is not resistant to the heat of your oven or grill and is killed by proper cooking.
 To learn about proper cooking and handling techniques, visit ChickenRoost.com.

 What about antibiotics used for growth?
 Should I be concerned about those?

 The majority of antibiotics used in raising chickens are not used in human medicine.
 However, as of December 2016 antibiotics that are used in human medicine will only be permitted to be used to address disease and treat sick animals – not to promote growth – and even then they will be used exclusively under the supervision and prescription of a veterinarian.
 We believe that medically important antibiotics should only be used on the farm to treat and prevent disease – not administered to promote growth, and are glad to report that many poultry producers are already far ahead of this deadline.